Microphysidae

-The Microphysidae are a very small family of bugs, comprising only 5 extant genera.
+The Microphysidae are a very small family of true bugs, comprising only 5 extant genera.

 Systematics

 Until recently, many authors considered these bugs to belong within the family Anthocoridae.
+A 2022 molecular phylogenetics study groups them with Joppeicidae in the proposed clade Microphysoidea.
+A 2023 study recovers them instead as relatively basal Cimiciformes.

 The following genera belong to this family: